 - Please Note: Only the owner of the FSA-ID should create the account.
 FSA-IDs should never be shared

-- Step 2: Enter your email address, then create a Username and Password
+- Step 2: Enter your email address and create a Username and Password

 - Step 3: Enter your name, date of birth, Social Security number, contact information, and challenge questions/answers